ikennaumeh/workout_saver/README.md

 ## App Architecture and Folder Structure

-The code of the app implements clean architecture to separate the UI, domain and data layers with a feature-first approach for folder structure.
+The code of the app implements clean architecture to separate the UI, domain and data layers with a feature-first approach for folder structure, implementing the MVVM architectural pattern.

 #### Folder Structure